djsudduth/keep-it-markdown/README.md

 ```

 #### Joplin Front Matter
 Joplin tags do not use the hashtag format.
-They are provide as front matter comments within the notes.
+They are provided as front matter comments within the notes.
 With this switch KIM will prepend notes with the Joplin front matter comments to preserve tags and dates.
 You can enable this feature with
 ```bash
 > python kim.py -j
 ```